January 31st

 Commentary:

 The sun is very tender and young early in the morning.
 But this does not have any bearing on his reach!
-As easily as he can reach the deep valleys, he can also reach the mountain tops.
-He can shine on kings, as well as kings men.
+As easily as he can reach the deep valleys, can he also reach the mountain tops.
+He shines on kings and kingsmen.
 For those who are inherently brilliant, their age has no connection to their achievements.
 That certainly is an attribute everyone wants to possess!

 Achievements are not necessarily gauged based on one's years of experience.
 Children, even with their naivety and innocence, teach the grown-ups a lot.
 Age is no factor to the little ones.
-They are inherently happy and their happiness is contagious!
+They teach us to be curious always, be happy for no reason, and fight tirelessly for what we want.
 As adults, why do we fall short of these traits?!

 pada vigrahaH: